spicy-ui/core/README.md

 export const App = () => <Button>Hey hot stuff 🌶️</Button>;
 ```

-See the [documentation](https://spicy-ui.netlify.app/) for more examples and advanced usages.
+See the [documentation](https://spicy-ui.netlify.app/) for component documentation, examples and advanced usages.

 ## Issues and Bugs